cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 Customer Success Manager (CSM).

 You can create an [asset](/getting-started/glossary/#asset) in the UI.
-If you prefer to automate the process and or work from the command line, can also use our API.
+If you prefer to automate the process and/or work from the command line, you can also use our API.

 To create or modify an asset with our API, follow the sequence of commands shown